vfssantos/unified_theory/The_Golden_Selection/Part_I_Structure/00_overview.md

 Every framework requires a starting point.
 The question "why this axiom?" can always be asked one level deeper.
 We stop here because:

 1. **Topological Complexity is measurable** — both $\mu(G)$ and $C_\mu$ are rigorously defined mathematical quantities
-2. **It has predictive power** — the axiom uniquely selects D=3, H₃, φ, and E₈ without additional assumptions
+2. **It has predictive power** — the axiom uniquely selects D=3, H₃, and φ without additional assumptions
 3. **It is falsifiable** — if nature exhibited stable knots in D≠3, or quasicrystals with non-golden scaling, the axiom would be wrong

 ### Why Not an Action Principle?